amantalwar04/training/docs/Home.md

 9. In the Accounts page, under **GitHub.com**, click **Sign In**.
 10. Type your GitHub.com credentials, and click **Sign in**.

+For more information, see [Installing and configuring GitHub Desktop](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop)

 ## Step 3.
 Install and configure Atom editor (For Writers only)

 1. Navigate to https://atom.io/.